An island in the southeastern Caribbean, Saint Martin & Sint Maarten divided politically into two.

 Known for its festive nightlife, beaches, and plentiful casinos, the capital city Philipsburg with 1228 inhabitants, is a small walkable town on the beachfront with daily cruise ships bringing hundreds of visitors to its tax-free port, but don’t be fooled, it is a sleepy town after dark.

 There is not much to do on this island except lay on beach and chill, my favourite being the Cupecoy Beach near the airport, a clothing-optional beach with fine sand and decorative cliffs.
 Its a much better option than Maho Beach where jumbo jets and aircraft land at the airport, if you can stand the pollution and noise.

 The island area of Sint Maarten is one of five island areas of the Netherlands Antilles, encompassing the southern half of the island of Saint Martin/Sint Maarten.

 Sint Maarten borders the French overseas collectivity of Saint-Martin, which occupies the northern half of the island.

 Sint Maarten Info

-The french side, known more for its nude beaches, jewelry, clothes, shopping, exotic drinks, and rich French and Indian Caribbean cuisine.
+The French side, known more for its nude beaches, jewellery, clothes, shopping, exotic drinks, and rich French and Indian Caribbean cuisine.

-The capital city of Marigot, with only 7000 residents, boast fine shopping, its this french side of the island that I found more impressive and picturesque.
+The capital city of Marigot, with only 7000 residents, boasts fine shopping, its this french side of the island that I found more impressive and picturesque.